clj-commons/manifold/docs/stream.md

 true
 ```

-However, we can also create derivative streams using operators analogous to Clojure's sequence operators:
+However, we can also create derivative streams using operators analogous to Clojure's sequence operators, a full list of which [can be found here](http://ideolalia.com/manifold/):

 ```clj
 > (->> [1 2 3]